ngallo/bddoc/README.md

 The idea to develop **BDDoc** comes from the need to write tests for BDD using an easy approach and keep the documentation tied to the source code.
 Having either a documentation file or textual DSL may lead to cases where the documentation and source code are out of sync.

-BDDoc can be used with *any testing framework* (Currently tested with MSTest and NUnit).
+BDDoc can be used with *any testing framework* (currently tested with MSTest and NUnit).
 A story is implemented as a class whilst the scenarios of the story are implemented as methods.
 The only requirements to be satisfied by the story implementation are three:
 * **IStory Interface:** *Story has to implement IStory interface*